wintercounter/ccss/web/docs/more-about-ccss/biref-history.md

 The letters are a shorthand and once you get more familiar and comfortable with them, you can get even more efficient than writing regular CSS.

+## UiBox => Ui

+During the usage of `<UiBox>` we came across the need several times of being able to add additional styles or being able to use UiBox's styling logic on other elements.

+The options we had:

+-   Use inline style
+-   Extend UiBox as `const MyExtendedComponent = styled(UiBox)`
+-   Implement support for a new CSS prop in UiBox

+The result was sometimes this, sometimes that, by different team members based on different needs.

+After a while we realized we actually need to twist this logic and look at the problem from another angle:

+**We just need one component simply supporting CSS.**

+We created CCSS and based on it the `<Ui />` component born, which is basically our **single component Ui kit**.